 Emissions-reducing exhaust filters in aftertreatment systems, also known as diesel particulate filters, or DPFs, require periodic cleaning.
-This cleaning, sometimes referred to as regeneration, eliminates soot that accumulates during normal operation.
+Cleaning the exhaust filter, sometimes referred to as regeneration, eliminates soot that accumulates during normal operation.

 Exhaust filter cleaning can occur in several ways.
 During moderate- to high-load operation, high exhaust temperatures enable “passive” cleaning.
 Passive cleaning occurs automatically without impacting machine operation.
 When exhaust temperatures during normal operation are not high enough or achieved frequently enough to support passive cleaning, “active” filter cleaning occurs.
 Active cleaning also occurs periodically on the fly, and, like passive cleaning, does not impact machine operation.